laurenpxrk/multiset-adt/README.md

 # Lab 2: Second Activity: Translating Python code to Java code

-Note: Your homework this week in the week2git assignment on MarkUs will require you to write similar code, so do make sure to work through this lab activity to make the homework easier after.
+Note: Your homework this week on MarkUs will require you to write similar code, so do make sure to work through this lab activity to make the homework easier after.

 This second activity of the lab this week will ask you to write some code which you may